-If your company is a property and casualty insurer that operates in multiple states, a key challenge for your claims organization is keeping in step with state variations in the laws and regulations affecting claims handling.
+If your company is a property and casualty insurer or MGA that operates in multiple states, a key challenge for your claims organization is keeping in step with state variations in the laws and regulations affecting claims handling.
 A 2019 study found that claims compliance errors were both the number one and number two most common reasons for regulatory enforcement actions taken against U.S. property and casualty insurers.
 Further, according to the same study, five out of the top ten reasons for insurance department actions against companies involved errors in claims handling.

 The laws, regulations, and court precedents that apply to claims handling can vary widely from state to state in a number of key areas.
-A “one-size fits all” set of guidelines may have worked well when your company operated in just one, or a handful of states, but that same approach can quickly lead to problems as the company expands into new states.
-Simply put, the more states in which your company operates, the more state law variations your company will encounter and need to work into its processes.
+A “one-size fits all” set of guidelines may have worked well when your company operated in just one, or a handful of states, but that same approach can quickly lead to problems as the company expands into new jurisdictions.
+Simply put, the more states in which your company handles claims, the more state law variations your company will encounter and need to work into its claims processes.
 And the failure to conform to state law variations is, as they say, not an option.
 In addition to the risk of regulatory fines and penalties for not adhering to state claims handling laws, your company risks court challenges leading to adverse claim development, and, in some cases, bad faith liability.
-Further, the consistent and systematic failure to adhere to a state’s particular claims handling laws and regulations could also, depending on the issue, expose the company to consumer class action litigation in that state.
+Further, the consistent and systematic failure to adhere to a state’s particular claims handling laws and regulations could also, depending upon the issue, expose the company to consumer class action litigation in that state.

 So, what are some areas to look out for?
 Here is a list of some of the areas where claims handling laws and regulations vary from state to state: